osatetsu/TekkenCommandImaging/README_en.md

 ## License

-GPLv3
+Source code and documents are GPLv3.

 ## Notification

- * If you have any requests for additional features or report bugs, please submit them to Issues.
+ * If you have any requests for additional features or report bugs, please submit them to [Issues](https://github.com/osatetsu/TekkenCommandImaging/issues).
  * If you can donate through ko-fi, it will encourage my activities.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/E1E1U0BU1)